-Emergency repair is immediate action that must be taken by restoring essential traffic, minimizing the extent of damage, or protecting the remaining facility.
+Emergency repair is action that must be taken by restoring essential traffic, minimizing the extent of damage, or protecting the remaining facility.
 In general, emergency repair work is conducted within 30 days of an emergency declaration.

-Emergency repair work may be done immediately after the event with District personnel or the work may be contracted.
-The former situation does not allow time for outside coordination or environmental clearance before the work is undertaken.
-The latter situation may allow time for agency coordination and expedited environmental clearance.
-For all Emergency Relief Program emergency repairs to be reimbursed by FHWA, a (c)(9) CE with limited environmental review is completed either before the work or after depending on the timing constraints.
+Emergency repair work may be done after the event with District personnel or the work may be contracted.
+The work may also be done by local governments who later seek FHWA ER funding through ADOT.
+Emergency repairs typically do not allow time for outside coordination or environmental clearance before the work is undertaken.
+For all Emergency Relief Program emergency repairs to be reimbursed by FHWA, a (c)(9) CE with limited environmental review is completed before the work if possible depending on the timing constraints.
 Limited environmental review means evaluation that can be completed quickly in coordination with NHPA, ESA and CWA emergency provisions.
 Other environmental review steps such as scoping and air quality, noise and hazmat reviews are generally not applicable.